-at park visitor centers.
 Outdoor exhibits along the Grant Tree Trail have Braille text and tactile features.
 Kings Canyon Visitor Center and Hospital Rock Picnic Area have tactile interpretive exhibits.

 Borrow a Wheelchair Borrow a manual wheelchair at Kings Canyon Visitor Center or at Giant Forest Museum.
 Be prepared to provide your address and phone number.
-Wheelchairs may be used anywhere in the parks but must be returned to where they were borrowed by closing time.
-Exploring in the Digital Age We have an app for that!
+Wheelchairs are for wheelchair accessible areas and trails but must be returned to where they were borrowed by closing time.

+Exploring in the Digital Age

+We have an app for that!
 Download these apps to help plan your visit, find the perfect hike, or reserve a campsite.
 Need Wi-Fi to download?
 Find free public Wi-Fi at Foothills and Kings Canyon Visitor Centers.